 - Be able to import, process, copy, sort, and combine big datasets.

 - Be optimized for your tasks and annotation methods.

 - Have a QC (Quality Control) module installed.

 - Ensure data privacy and security through VPN, assigning viewer and editor rights to users, recording logs, etc.

 So, choosing a decent instrument for your annotation team is crucial for the labeling process’s performance, quality, and speed.
 And now, let’s consider ways of cooperation with the team that will label data for your AI model.

 5 Approaches to Labeling Data

 In-house teams are ideal for insignificant input volumes and more specialized projects.
 That’s because the cost of employing smaller groups is nearly the same as outsourcing expenses to process limited volumes of images, video, audio, or text.
 Or, dedicated departments can be arranged when the project is confidential, and only a few people should know its details.
-Or, if, for example, your project requires specific skills to annotate audio, it’ll be time-consuming to train new people.
+Or, if, for example, your project requires specific skills to annotate audio, it’ll be much more time-consuming to train new people than using the help of outsource video annotation specialists.
 As for finding professional annotators, you can delegate it to your corporate recruiters and have the team assembled within a couple of months.

 The outsourcing option is full of advantages, and here are the main ones: